martinhbramwell/gspread_HelloOAuthWorld/README.md

     ./authorize_SMTP.py

-Since this is the first time you run it will ask for all details.
-It remembers them, so that you have less to do on subsequent operations.
+Since this is the first time you run it, it will ask for all details.
+It remembers them so that you have less to do on subsequent operations.

     No valid token pair found in working_parameters.py.
 Will run the wizard.
     Enter the GMail address you want to authorize : *<enter a GMail address here>*